neelsomani/cuq/README.md

 ## Technical Approach

 1. **Define a mechanized semantics for MIR:**
-   Implement a Coq formalization of a simplified MIR subset sufficient to express GPU kernels: variable assignment, arithmetic, control flow, memory loads/stores, and synchronization intrinsics.
+   Implement a Coq formalization of a small MIR-like subset sufficient to express simple GPU kernels: variable assignment, arithmetic, control flow, memory loads/stores, and synchronization intrinsics.

 2. **Translate MIR to Coq:**
-   Develop a translation tool that consumes `rustc`'s `-Z dump-mir` output and produces corresponding Gallina definitions.
+   Develop a translation tool that consumes `rustc`'s `-Z dump-mir` output for a curated fragment and produces corresponding Gallina definitions.
 The translation captures MIR basic blocks, terminators, and memory actions as Coq terms.

 3. **Connect to PTX semantics:**
-   Use the existing Coq formalization of PTX to define a *memory-model correspondence* between MIR and PTX traces.
-The initial goal is to prove *soundness* in the same sense as Lustig et al. (ASPLOS 2019):
+   Define a PTX-style event layer in Coq, together with a translation from MIR events to PTX events that matches PTX's acquire/release annotations, and prove per-event and per-trace shape properties.
+The intent is to plug this event layer into the existing Coq PTX memory model of Lustig et al in the next phase, with the long-term goal of proving:

    > If a MIR kernel is data-race-free under the MIR memory model, its compiled PTX program admits only executions consistent with the PTX memory model.

 4. **Property verification:**
-   Leverage this semantics to verify kernel-level properties such as:
+   Leverage this semantics later to verify kernel-level properties such as:

    * Absence of divergent barrier synchronization;
    * Preservation of sequential equivalence (e.g., for reductions or scans);